aspevec/xjc_ant_gradle/README.md

 To check jars included in each build please check build.xml and folders lib_new and lib_old.

-This is a standard way of including the ant tasks to gradle like it's described here: https://docs.gradle.org/current/userguide/ant.html
+This is a standard way of including the Ant tasks to Gradle like it's described here: https://docs.gradle.org/current/userguide/ant.html

-Since more and more people will upgrade to Java11 and gradle is widely used, this will cause a lot of problems.
+Since more and more people will upgrade to Java11 and Gradle is widely used, this will cause a lot of problems.